ArnaudRinquin/react-native-radio-buttons/README.md

 A react component to implement _radio buttons_-like behaviors: multiple options, only one option can be selected at a given time.

 Both the container and option nodes are customizable.
-Provided examples easily mimic the native Segmented Controls.
+Comes with SegmentedControls clone, only more customizable (see below, animations to come).

 ![example](./images/example.png)